-When it comes to seasonal allergies or environmental allergies, people feel they are unavoidable and that the blame generally can be placed on a beloved pet or the season.
-This is only partially true, because what we do with our daily choices has a huge impact on our responses to our beloved pets or the change in seasons––spring allergy symptoms, in particular.
+Most people feel seasonal and environmental allergies are unavoidable, and many times, place the blame on a beloved pet or the season.
+While it may be partially true, our daily choices can give us more control over our responses to our beloved pets or the change in seasons––Spring allergy symptoms, in particular.

 We have to set up our immune system to prevent overreaction to common “allergens” like pollen, dust mites, and pets.
-And, yes, I believe allergies are an overreaction.
+I believe allergies are an overreaction.

-The more in balance our immune system is, the less likely we are to react to what we’ve been exposed to for centuries.
+The more balanced our immune system is, the less likely we are to react to things we’ve been exposed to for centuries.
 (Allergies have really only reached epidemic proportions in the last 60 years).
-The question becomes, how do we create internal balance to battle the onslaught of allergic response?
+So, how do we create internal balance to battle the onslaught of allergic response?